QueenKunkun/super-insert/README.md

 ## Super Insert for Visual Studio Code

-An extension to insert sequences, numbers or dates.
+An extension to insert sequences, numbers, uuids or dates.

 ## Why another `insert numbers` extension?